adamgreig/agg-kicad/scripts/README.md

 ## pre-commit

 This script is a Git hook that should be placed in `.git/hooks`.
+Whenever you commit it will check all the library files in `lib/` with `libcheck.py` and stop the commit if any errors are found.

+## post-commit

-Whenever you commit it will check that the compiled library file `lib/agg-kicad.lib` is up-to-date and if not will recompile it and add it to the commit.
+This script is a Git hook that should be placed in `.git/hooks`.
+After any commit it will check if `lib/agg-kicad.lib` is up-to-date, and if not, it will rebuild it and commit the result.

 ## genproject.py